 A+ (computer-assisted instruction)

-A+ is a browser-based curriculum program that is available on-line and is used to supplement instruction at PASS, for credit recovery at PHS, and for the Alternative Education Program on the PHS campus.
+A+ is a browser-based curriculum program that is available on-line and is used to supplement instruction at Travis High School of Choice, for credit recovery at PHS, and for the Alternative Education Program at DAEP on the Travis campus.
 It is also used in the summer school program for PHS.

-Instructional paraprofessionals, under the direct supervision of Highly Qualified classroom teachers, assist classroom and special programs teachers in providing individualized instruction to students.
+Instructional paraprofessionals assist classroom and special programs teachers in providing individualized instruction to students.
 Paraprofessionals also serve as computer lab assistants.
-Paraprofessionals on Title I, Part A school wide campuses must meet qualifications for Highly Qualified paraprofessionals: have completed 48 college hours; have an associate’s degree; or have completed a certified course in reading, math, and writing designed for paraprofessionals.
+Paraprofessionals on Title I, Part A school wide campuses must meet qualifications for Highly Qualified paraprofessionals: have completed 48 college hours; have an associate’s degree or higher; or have completed a certified course in reading, math, and writing designed for paraprofessionals.

-Title I, Part A has a strong parental involvement requirement which is met with the services of a parent involvement coordinator and parent liaison.
-Parent involvement activities include parent workshops, Make It/Take It workshops, newsletters, home visits, parent conferences, Spanish translations of school-home communications, and ESL classes for parents who are limited-English proficient or non-English speaking (made possible by cooperation with Paris Junior College and volunteer services by Mary Clark).
+Title I, Part A has a strong parental involvement requirement.
+Parent involvement activities include parent workshops, Make It/Take It workshops, newsletters, home visits, parent conferences, Spanish translations of school-home communications.
 Coordination of funds allows all campuses to be served.

 Support for program implementation is provided through personnel, instructional materials, supplies, ongoing professional development, and the furniture, technology hardware, and software necessary for program operation.